Niteshthori24198/QR-Insight/README.md

   ## Contact Page
   The Contact page provides users with a form to contact the website's administrators.

-  ## User Profile Section
-  The User Profile section allows users to view their profile information, update their profile picture, and change their password.

-  ## OAuth and GitHub Authentication
-  The OAuth and GitHub Authentication features allow users to sign up and log in to the website using their Google or GitHub accounts.

   # Technologies Used
   This project was built using the following technologies: